How to Get Crust on Steak: Popular Methods Explored

 Grapeseed oil

-Meaning, the oil conducts heat from the skillet to the steak way better than air ever could.
+Meaning, the oil will conduct heat from the skillet to the steak way better than air ever could.
 The oil also increases the surface area of the steak in contact with the heat.

-Heat has a direct impact on the maillard reaction and how fast it occurs.
+Heat has a direct impact on the maillard reaction (the browning) and how fast it occurs.

 Use a High Smoke Point Oil